dajcs/dlh-cyber_security/web_application_security/0x02_burpsuite_fundamentals/README.md

 - Return to the original intercepted request in the Proxy -> Intercept tab.
 - Replace the profile ID in the request with the ID discovered during the Intruder attack.
 - Forward the modified request.
-- The response should now render a hidden user profile page, unveiling the sought-after Flag.
+- The response should now render a hidden user profile page (Yosri, of course), unveiling the sought-after Flag.

 ```bash
 # Congratulations!